alexyorke/Rabbit/README.md

 ## Project Maturity

 Rabbit is a new library, and is used in CupCake, Terra, and Skylight, which together power the majority of the bots on Everybody Edits.
-If you want to use Rabbit in your project, use the stable version 0.9.3.3 or wait until 1.0 is released.
-The public API will freeze on the 1.0 release.
+Rabbit has no new issues for around a year, and so is deemed stable and can be used in any of your projects.

 ### Supported Features